apanasyu/TwitterMining/README.md

 Utilizing Ubuntu operating system, MongoDB for storing Tweets, Python 3.x as the programming language.

 Python interfaces with MongoDB using pymongo (pip install pymongo), with Twitter using tweepy (pip install tweepy).
-Other library dependencies: numpy, scipy, nltk.
+Other library dependencies: numpy, scipy, nltk, WordCloud.

 Important:
 Before using the Twitter API you are required to create and register your app (this is free), see: